marinegor/marinegor.dev/content/pages/cv.md

 Have mainly worked at the Moscow Institute of Physics and Technology, and got my PhD from the University of Groningen.
 Also, I have worked at many synchrotrons and XFELs, and also was a visiting research assistant at the University of Southern California.

+### Machine Learning Scientist
+`2024-current`

+Doign machine learning in biotech-oriented SaaS [company](https://enpicom.com).

+### Scientist
+`2017-2023`

+ - conducted research, managed data, wrote publications, participated in conferences
+ - managed students (BSs & MSc diploma), created a course on modern protein crystallography

 ### Scientific Journalist
 `2016-2017`

  - analyzed publicational activity of MIPT
  - wrote press-releases on published papers
  - communicated with scientists & media.

-### Scientist
-`2017-2023`

- - conducted research, managed data, wrote publications, participated in conferences
- - managed students (BSs & MSc diploma), created a course on modern protein crystallography

 ## Education